zhicong499/AmazingHand/AmazingHand_Enhanced/README.md

 ## CAD Files and Onshape document

-All fingers parts are the same for both version : Proximal / Distal / Gimbal / Link
+All fingers parts are the same for both version : Proximal / Distal / Gimbal / Link / Finger shells

 => Please refer to original version for all these parts [here](https://github.com/pollen-robotics/AmazingHand/tree/main/cad)